SteveSmith16384/LaserSquadFPS/readme.txt

 ## Controls
 * W, A, S, D and mouse.
-* F - Toggle first person (1 & 2 to zoom in and out)
+* F - Toggle first person (press 1 & 2 to zoom in and out)
 * LMB - Shoot
 * Esc - quit